Overland Track: Flora and fauna

 The Overland Track traverses Cradle Mountain-Lake St Clair National Park, which is a significant habitat for Tasmania's endemic species.
 An estimated 40–55% of the parks documented alpine flora is endemic.
 Furthermore, 68% of the higher rainforest species recorded in alpine areas in Tasmania are present in the Cradle Mountain-Lake St Clair National Park.
 The park's alpine vegetation is very diverse and has largely escaped forest fires that have caused neighbouring regions to suffer.

-The most common fauna are Tasmanian Pademelons (native), possums and small rodents most of which are native.
-Also decidedly present, but not necessarily seen, are quolls, echidnas, tasmanian devils and wombats.
-There are also the famous Tasmanian leeches.
-The track traverses areas of many types of vegetation, including myrtle beech forest, Eucalypts forest, Button Grass plains, alpine herb fields, and shrubs and mosses.
+The most common fauna are Tasmanian pademelons (native), possums and small rodents, most of which are native.
+Also present, but not necessarily seen, are quolls, echidnas, Tasmanian devils and wombats.
+There are also Tasmanian leeches.
+The track traverses areas of many types of vegetation, including myrtle beech forest, Eucalypts forest, buttongrass plains, alpine herb fields, and shrubs and mosses.

 Birds

 The park has been identified as an Important Bird Area (IBA) because it provides habitat for 11 of Tasmania's endemic bird species, as well as for the flame and pink robins and the striated fieldwren.
 The IBA is important as a representative protected area in north-central Tasmania for those species.